nazmul-nhb/furry-friends-blogs-client/README.md

 #### Login Page

-- On Login page, users can login using email and password or with Google, Facebook or Github account. - There is also a redirect link to navigate to the Register page if users need a new account
+- On Login page, users can login using email and password or with Google, Facebook or Github account.
+- There is also a redirect link to navigate to the Register page if users need a new account
 - After successful login, a toast will popup
 - If the password and email do not match, users will see an error message as toast

-#### Others
+#### Navbar & Others

-- **[Extra:]** On **Navbar** beside user's profile picture, there is a theme toggler icon.
-Users can change theme from dark to light mode and vice versa by clicking this icon (**No Package was used for this**)
+- On **Navbar** beside user's profile picture, there is a theme toggler icon.
+Users can change theme from dark to light mode and vice versa by clicking this icon (No Third Party Package Used)
 - If user clicks on the profile picture, it will open a menu containing user profile name with link to visit profile page and a logout button to log out from the site
-- **[Extra:]** On **Navbar** beside Wishlist nav link, users can see the number of blogs in their wishlist
+- On **Navbar** beside Wishlist nav link, users can see the number of blogs in their wishlist
+- On Homepage & Blog Details page, there is a horizontal bar below the navbar to see the progress of how much of the page is scrolled so far (No Third Party Package Used)
+- There is a pair of scroll buttons on every page to scroll to top or bottom (No Third Party Package Used)
 - If you enter any invalid URL suffix, you'll see a **404 Error Page**.
 This page has special animation effects
-- **[Extra:]** There is a pair of scroll buttons on every page to scroll to top or bottom

 ### Technologies used in this Project